dwarvesf/handbook/README.md

 **So we created this handbook to share what matters.** It covers everything from our values and working practices to vacation policies and office locations.
 It's both a practical guide and a statement of who we are.

 We believe in making the company our best product, which means articulating and refining how we operate.
 Whatever version you're reading now, it won't be the last.
-We're committed to keeping it honest, reflecting who we really are—not just who we wish to be.
+We're committed to keeping it honest, reflecting who we really are, not just who we wish to be.

 If you've just joined us, you're in a unique position.
 You can see things we've become blind to.
 Question what doesn't make sense.
 Help us see ourselves more clearly.